 - How do I have my registration hold removed?

-Students who are on probation must attend an intake session and meet with an Academic Recovery Coach.
-Only an Academic Recovery Coach can remove the registration hold.
+Students who are on probation must attend an intake session and meet with an Academic Recovery Guide.
+Only an Academic Recovery Guide can remove the registration hold.
 A registration hold means that you will not be able to register for future terms, until the hold has been cleared.

 - Who do I contact if I need immediate help?